 What Are the Disadvantages of a High Protein Diet?

 Another argument is that any diet that emphasizes one macronutrient at the expense of another could mean your body is missing out on key micronutrients.
 It’s always ideal to consume a variety of foods to cover all of your macro- and micronutrient needs.
-We always recommend consulting with your primary doctor or nutritionist to make sure that any substantial diet changes you make don’t leave dangerous gaps in your overall diet.
+We always recommend consulting with your primary doctor or dietitian to make sure that any substantial diet changes you make don’t leave dangerous gaps in your overall diet.

 Should You Consider a High Protein Diet?